 If you have a good credit background you have a wider choice of lenders.
 You must choose the one with better customer service.
 You no more are in a position that you have limited choice of lenders and hence your lenders must offer you better customer services and do their best to win you.

 Why is it difficult to refinance international student loans?

 The answer is in the question itself!
 Being an international student furthermore, a non-resident itself is the main reason for you to face the difficulty.

 1. The U.S Government grants most of the student loans

-As the government has started granting the student loans themselves, there are a number of financial institutions that are not permitted to finance student loans.
+As the government has started granting student loans themselves, several financial institutions are not permitted to finance student loans.
 And to be eligible for federal student loans, the main criteria to be fulfilled is to be a U.S citizen.

 2. What if a student with debt runs away?

 No student loan is discharged in the case of bankruptcy.
 Even though your student loan is certified by an accredited university it won’t be discharged.
 In simple words, you have to repay these loans throughout your life.

 If a student with debt to deal with leaves the country there is no other alternative left with the bank other than bearing the expenses.

 To eliminate this problem most of the financial institutions avoid as much as possible granting loans to H-1B and F-1/OPT visa holders.